Michael-Soloveitchik/CFID/README.md

 [Project Page](https://michael-soloveitchik.github.io/CFID/) |  [Paper](https://arxiv.org/abs/2103.11521) | [Code](https://github.com/Michael-Soloveitchik/CFID/)

 TensorFlow2 implementation of Conditional Frechet Inception Distance metric.
 For example, given a low-resolution (LR) image, ground-truth high-resolution image (HR) and some super-resolution model (SR).
-The CFID metric is able to measure the exact distance between HR and SR given LR.
+The CFID metric is able to measure the distance between HR and SR given LR.
 In comparison to classic Frechet Inception Distance (FID), CFID considers the input LR image.
-It measureד the similarity between HR and SR regarding the input image.
+It measures the similarity between HR and SR with respect to the input image.
 Unlike FID, CFID requires paired (LR,HR) data for comparison.

-We also describe RFID metric as condidate for measuring the distance between distributions, as more simple variant.
+We also introduce RFID metric as a condidate for measuring the distance between distributions.
 The corresponding graphical models describe the difference between the metrics:

 FID, RFID, CFID
 <img src='images/graphical-models.png' width=1000>

-**Note**: The current software works well with TensorFllow 2.4.0
+**Note**: The current software works well with TensorFlow 2.4.0

 <!-- <img src='imgs/teaser.jpg' width=850>   -->
 **Conditional Frechet Inception Distance.**